 The deadlift is the godfather of every lift.
 It activates almost all muscles of your body.
 The rack pull is just one part of the deadlift.

-When you do rack pulls, you are just performing a top half movement of the deadlift, which is good if you want to target your back.
-However, when you do the regular deadlift, it activates the back, traps glutes, hamstrings, quads, and many other muscles.
-So there is no better alternative than the regular deadlift.
+When you do rack pulls, you perform a top-half movement of the deadlift, which is good if you want to target your back.
+However, regular deadlift activates the back, traps, glutes, hamstrings, quads, and many other muscles.
+So, there is no better alternative than the regular deadlift.

 Targeted muscles – lats, rhomboids, teres major, traps, abs, and biceps